 Once you have created your Amazon Posts account, you can immediately start publishing content.
 All you need to do is upload the relevant photo, add a caption, and tag related products.
 Amazon will automatically tag the categories and display them in relevant locations.

-Amazon Posts is currently only available on the Amazon mobile shopping app and on mobile web.
+Amazon Posts is currently only available on the Amazon mobile shopping app and on the mobile web.

-Note: Amazon Posts is currently in beta, so certain features and fee might change in the future.
+Note: Amazon Posts is currently in beta, so certain features and fees might change in the future.

 Since the service is free, Amazon Posts should be part of every brand’s marketing and advertising strategy.
 Amazon Posts has been designed in a way that customers will notice them at different parts of the purchasing process.